Our Culture

 “That combination of concentration, business knowledge, and a long-term investment horizon is what we believe gives us credibility when it comes to engagement with our businesses.”

-Other Elements of Effective Stewardship from Karin's Remarks:
+Other Elements of Effective Stewardship:

 • Engagements Should be Tailored.